ChristopheLaforge/Statistical-Physics/README.md

 Statistically, by removing the possibility for the path to be blocked in its growth, I biais the distribution for a finite walk.
 It is therefore not suitable to represent the distribution of finite self-avoiding walks.

+I also include some unit tests to my code.

 Finally, it should be embedded into a proper class and not just independent functions.
 I will do this later on.